George F. Moore (United States Army officer): Death

-Moore's health never completely recovered from the time in Japanese captivity.
+Moore's health never completely recovered from his time in Japanese captivity.
 In his last years of life, he feared his mind was falling.
-During the night of December 2, 1949 Moore decided to commit suicide.
-He waited his wife Lucile was asleep and then drove his car to the isolated field west of Hillsborough near Skyline Boulevard.
-He parked his car in the middle of an open field, walked 25 feet away and shot himself to the right temple by his Smith & Wesson Army Service .380 Automatic pistol.
+During the night of December 2, 1949, he decided to commit suicide.
+He waited until his wife Lucile was asleep, then drove his car to an isolated field west of Hillsborough near Skyline Boulevard.
+He parked his car in the middle of an open field, walked 25 feet away, and shot himself to the right temple by his Smith & Wesson Army Service .380 automatic pistol.

-His body was found few hours later when Sgt.
-A. J. Binder of the Hillsborough Police Department was making a routine patrol over Black Mountain road.
-Moore was still holding his Army service pistol in his hand.
-A note written by General Moore and explaining the reasons fo his suicide had been found on general's bed at his home.
+His body was found a few hours later when Sgt.
+A. J. Binder of the Hillsborough Police Department was making a routine patrol over Black Mountain Road.
+Moore was still holding his service pistol.
+A note written by Moore explaining the reasons for his suicide was found on his bed at his home.
 He was buried at Golden Gate National Cemetery, San Bruno, California.

 Family

-He was married to Lucile Griffith (March 10, 1892 – April 5, 1972), daughter of John Williams Griffith and Mary Elizabeth (née Fox) Griffith of Port Townsend, Washington.
+Moore was married to Lucile Griffith (March 10, 1892 – April 5, 1972), daughter of John Williams Griffith and Mary Elizabeth (née Fox) Griffith of Port Townsend, Washington.
 They had one daughter, Anne (later Mrs. Burton R. Browne).

-His father was John Marks Moore, who was a member of the Texas House of Representatives and the Secretary of State of Texas.
+Moore's father was John Marks Moore, who was a member of the Texas House of Representatives and the secretary of state of Texas.
 His paternal grandfather and namesake, George Fleming Moore, was the first chief justice of the Texas Supreme Court.

 Awards and honors

-In 1947, President of the Philippines, Manuel A. Roxas recognized Moore's service in the Philippines by presenting him with several decorations of his Government including Philippine Legion of Honor, Distinguished Conduct Star and Distinguished Service Star.
+In 1947, President of the Philippines, Manuel A. Roxas, recognized Moore's service in the Philippines by presenting him with several decorations of his government, including the Philippine Legion of Honor, Distinguished Conduct Star and Distinguished Service Star.

-Moore Hall, a residence hall at Texas A&M University, is named in his honor.
-Additionally, The General George F. Moore Outstanding Unit Award, endowed by Gerald and Susan Sullivan, was established in 1946 to recognize the outstanding company, squadron, or battery in the Corps of Cadets at Texas A&M University.
+Moore Hall, a former residence hall at Texas A&M University, was named in his honor.
+The General George F. Moore Outstanding Unit Award, endowed by Gerald and Susan Sullivan, was established in 1946 to recognize the outstanding company, squadron, or battery in the Corps of Cadets at Texas A&M University.

 Ribbon bar

-Here is the ribbon bar of Major general Moore:
+Here is the ribbon bar of Major General Moore: